 Getting there and away

-Our Cambodia Cycling Holiday start on a Sunday in Phnom Penh and lasts 14 days ending on Saturday in Siem Reap.
+Our Cambodia cycling holiday starts on a Sunday in Phnom Penh and lasts 14 days ending on Saturday in Siem Reap.
 We appreciate that people join redspokes tours from all over the world and therefore no matter what time you arrive at the airport redspokes will pick you up so that you and your luggage can be transferred to your hotel.
 Please bear in mind that if you arrive before midday you may have to wait for your room to be made available.
 If you decide to arrive early or stay on after the trip redspokes can assist you in booking your accommodation and your airport transfers at an additional cost.
 Our holiday price does not include your international flight.

 One month single entry visas are required for Cambodia and can be obtained on arrival in the country.
 Visas at the airport cost US$20 please bring a passport photo with you.
 You can obtain a visa in your own country if you wish.
 Before you travel check your passport to ensure that there is room for a visa and entry/exit stamps (at least 3 pages) and that it has at least 6 months validation remaining.